 learn how to keep safe when hunting season hiking!

-from route 3 take route 139 east.
+from route 3 take exit 27 on route 139 east.
 Continue through 2 sets of intersection lights.
 About 1/2 mile after 2nd set take right onto Sandy Hill Dr. Entrance is on right just before the street re-enters route 139.

 5-6 vehicles at this entrance.